pingcap/docs-tidb-operator/en/tips.md

     > **Note:**
     >
-    > If the TiKV Pod is in the `CrashLoopBackoff` state, can't get the start command from the log, you can splice the start command by using the above command format.
+    > If the TiKV Pod is in the `CrashLoopBackoff` state, you cannot get the start command from the log.
+In such cases, you might splice the start command according to the above command format.

 2. Turn on diagnostic mode for the Pod and restart the Pod.

-    Add an annotation to the Pod and wait for the Pod restarted.
+    Add an annotation to the Pod and wait for the Pod to restart.

     {{< copyable "shell-regular" >}}